 Michalenko says he is looking forward to seeing how other parts of the world perform in the plumbing field, and he admits that his greatest challenge will be that he is only familiar with the way plumbing is done in the U.S. ‘Although the principal of plumbing is the same throughout the world, there are many variations,” he said.
 ‘This will be challenging, but a challenge is why I’m here.”

 In the WorldSkills Plumbing and Heating contest, competitors must independently carry out the requirements of the following modules: Processing commercial materials into a simple installation according to the drawing; building up part of a gas, water, heating and effluent pipe installation and maintenance of the systems; constructing a sub-assembly of an installation on a workstation; and, complying with the standard dimensions given on the project.
-The competitor must demonstrate a range of skills with plumbing, heating and piping equipment including: measuring, setting out and marking of materials and pipe-work; bending of pipes by machine and by hand; silver soldering; soft soldering; crimping/pressing composite pipes); fusion joints and welding; push-fit rubber ring joints; connecting by threading, clamping, and compression joints; assembly of pipes and accessories; pressure testing using only air, to the prescribed pressures; and, pre-installed installation of simple plumbing system to permit the repair and maintenance/repair of system components.
+The competitor must demonstrate a range of skills with plumbing, heating and piping equipment including: measuring, setting out and marking of materials and pipe-work; bending of pipes by machine and by hand; silver soldering; soft soldering; crimping/pressing composite pipes); fusion joints, fabrication and welding services; push-fit rubber ring joints; connecting by threading, clamping, and compression joints; assembly of pipes and accessories; pressure testing using only air, to the prescribed pressures; and, pre-installed installation of simple plumbing system to permit the repair and maintenance/repair of system components.
 For more information about plumbing, take a moment to look at this now.

 Every two years, hundreds of young people from 53 member countries or regions compete in the prestigious WorldSkills Competition.
 Member countries include: Japan, England, Saudi Arabia, Canada, Australia, Thailand, Brazil and many others.
 Considered ‘the best of the best,” contestants compete for four days in 45 occupational skill areas from economic sectors including manufacturing, information technology, transportation, construction and services.
 Accompanied by their teachers, trainers and industry technical committee experts, these young people compete before the public in contests that are run and judged by industry using demanding international standards.